tcle103/cmpm-121-d3/PLAN.md

 - [x] detect if player is within cell
 - [x] detect if cells are within 3 of active cell
 - [x] make some cells caches and some cells not with luck
-- [ ] make tooltip display cache number
+- [x] make tooltip display cache number
+- [ ] bind function that picks up token and displays held